fabianjaeger1/PersonalWebsite/content/projects/EcoSIXtem/index.md

 ShowWordCount: false
 ShowRssButtonInSectionTermList: false
 UseHugoToc: true
-# cover:
+cover:
-#     image: "images/ecosixtem.png"
+    image: "images/ecosixtem.png"
-#     caption: "Main Screen"
+    caption: "Main Screen"
 showToc: true
 TocOpen: true
 ---

-This was a challenge proposed by SIX Financial Informations at the [START Hack 2024](https://www.startglobal.org/start-hack/home) in St.Gallen.
+EcoSIXTem was the solution to a hackathon challenge proposed by SIX Financial Informations at the [START Hack 2024](https://www.startglobal.org/start-hack/home) in St.Gallen.

 ## What is ESG?
+ESG stands for Environmental, Social, and Governance.
+It’s a framework used to evaluate how companies impact the world beyond just financial performance.
+Investors and consumers are increasingly interested in these criteria, which assess a company's sustainability and ethical practices.

+**Environmental Criteria**
+This aspect looks at how a company affects the planet.
+Key factors include:

+- Carbon Footprint: Emissions and energy use.
+- Resource Management: Efficient use of water and materials.
+- Waste Management: Recycling and waste disposal practices.

+**Social Criteria**
+Social criteria focus on how a company treats its people and communities, including:

+- Labor Practices: Fair treatment and diversity in the workplace.
+- Community Engagement: Contributions to local development.
+- Customer Satisfaction: Product safety and quality.

+**Governance Criteria**
+This aspect examines how a company is run, covering:

+- Board Diversity: Representation in leadership roles.
+- Transparency: Open communication about practices and risks.
+- Ethical Conduct: Adherence to laws and anti-corruption efforts.

+## Why ESG Matters
+With growing attention on sustainability, ESG factors are becoming essential for investment decisions.
+Companies that prioritize ESG often perform better financially and attract more responsible investors.
+Additionally, consumers are increasingly choosing brands that align with their values, making ESG initiatives crucial for business success.

-## Description
+## What is EcoSIXTem

 As the wordplay might suggest, it is a gamified pixel-art eco-system visualisation of your ESG score for your portfolio.
 This allows investors to quickly grasp the system's health through distinctive icons and tilesets that represent the four key areas: Growth, Environmental, Social, and Governance factors of the portfolio.